gheenie/devops-nc-filesystem/nc-filesystem-backup/code/de-shell-scripts/README.md

 2. If there's a sequence of commands to use regularly see if you can automate it.

-> A good choice might be something like `git clone` and `npm install` which you will have done a lot of in the Fundamentals and Backend sections of the course.
+> A good choice might be something like `git clone` and `npm install` which I imagine you did of lot of in the Fundamentals and Backend sections of the course.

 </br>